rust-embedded/rust-sysfs-gpio/README.md

 - [x] Support for asynchronous polling using `mio` or `tokio` (requires enabling the `mio-evented` or `use_tokio` crate features, respectively)

+## Minimum Supported Rust Version (MSRV)

+This crate is guaranteed to compile on stable Rust 1.31 and up.
+It *might* compile with older versions but that may change in any new patch release.

 ## Cross Compiling

 Most likely, the machine you are running on is not your development